 It’s important to note that formatting marks will not appear when you print your documents.
 So, don’t worry if you wish to preserve these marks in your digital copy while having the intent to have the document printed.
-Now that you have an overview about formatting marks, you need to understand when to show them.

 Let’s get started!

 Method 1: Using the Show or Hide Formatting Marks Button

 As stated earlier, the Show or Hide formatting marks button displays the formatting marks of a document you are currently working on.
 Do this method if you don’t intend to have all your other documents display their formatting marks.